When I decided to buy the best fighting knife, I got flooded with too much information about fighting knives.

 How do I sharpen my best fighting knife?

-You can sharpen your fighting with a large, medium-coarse sharpening stone.
+You can sharpen your best knife with a large, medium-coarse sharpening stone.

 Will my fighting knife and sheath survive in freezing climates?

-If you live or have a trip to the minus range, try to keep your fighting knife dry, free of ice, and lubricate it regularly.
+If you live or have a trip to the minus range, try to keep your fighting knife dry and free of ice, and lubricate it regularly.

 A brief from the experts explain that if you stab someone with a knife, then twisting the knife can widen the wound which will cause more pain to the victim.